gballos/pulse-university-rdbms/README.md

 **2. Build the docker with `./build.ps1` on Windows and  `./build.sh` on Linux**

-  This should initialize MySQL continer and the database using the sql scripts in `pulse-universisty-rdbms/sql`
+  This should initialize MySQL container and the database using the sql scripts in `pulse-universisty-rdbms/sql/scripts`.
+Make sure you have Dokcer Desktop active.

 **3. Connect MySQL Workbench**